 Through June 30, 2016, insurance and certain reinsurance policies issued by Essent Re in connection with Freddie Mac's Agency Credit Insurance Structure ("ACIS") program were accounted for as derivatives under GAAP with the fair value of these policies reported as an asset or liability and changes in the fair value of these policies reported in earnings as a component of other income.
-During the quarter ended September 30, 2016, these contracts were amended and are now accounted for as insurance contracts rather than as derivatives.
-As of December 31, 2016, the Company had no derivative instruments.
+During the quarter ended September 30, 2016, these contracts were amended and are accounted for as insurance contracts rather than as derivatives subsequent to their amendment.
+As of December 31, 2018 and 2017, the Company had no freestanding derivative instruments.